-My daughter was staying with a foster family for a while because the social worker didn't think I was functioning well enough to care for her until we both went through therapy.
-She was having behavior problems due to being so upset and anxious over not understanding why her father did what he did to me and why she couldn't be with me.
+My daughter was staying with a foster family for her safety and because the social worker didn't think I was functioning well enough to deal with her until we both went through therapy.
+She was having behavior problems due to being so upset and anxious not understanding why her father did what he did and why she couldn't be with me.
 It was way too much for someone so young.